goluda/AppControllers/readme.md

-# Web api with ef core universal
+# Universal Webapi with ef core

 Idea of this project is to provide simple library which provide helper classes to create **DbContext** and **Controllers** based on defined **Entity classes**